Certification and accreditation

 Agencies must assess the risks outlined in the DNS service's security certificate before they use the domain name management portal.

-This security certificate (SSC) has been prepared in accordance with the all-of-government certification process and conforms to the requirements of applicable security standards.
+This security certificate has been prepared in accordance with the all-of-government certification process and conforms to the requirements of applicable security standards.

 Responsibilities for agencies